HTTP-RPC/Kilo/README.md

         System.out.println(statistics.getAverage());
     });

+## Authentication
+Although it is possible to use the `java.net.Authenticator` class to authenticate service requests, this class can be difficult to work with, especially when dealing with multiple concurrent requests or authenticating to multiple services with different credentials.

+HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
+The `org.httprpc.Authentication` interface defines a single method that is used to authenticate each request submitted by a proxy instance:

+    public interface Authentication {
+        public void authenticate(HttpURLConnection connection);
+    }

+Authentication providers are associated with a proxy instance via the `setAuthentication()` method of the `WebServiceProxy` class.
+For example, the following code associates an instance of `org.httprpc.BasicAuthentication` with a service proxy:

+    serviceProxy.setAuthentication(new BasicAuthentication("username", "password"));

+The `BasicAuthentication` class is provided by the HTTP-RPC Java client library.
+Applications may provide custom implementations of the `Authentication` interface to support other authentication schemes.

 ## Examples
 The following code snippet demonstrates how `WebServiceProxy` can be used to invoke the methods of the hypothetical math service discussed earlier.
 It first creates an instance of the `WebServiceProxy` class and configures it with a pool of ten threads for executing requests.
 It then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b".
 Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments: